All the Stars are Aligned, Why Now is a Great Time to Buy in NYC

 Window of Opportunity

 By all accounts, we do expect a strong fall market.
 The economy is improving and will likely continue to improve.
 While it is nearly impossible to time the real estate market, we feel there is a rare window of opportunity right now to purchase property in NYC.
-Inventory is still high, offering buyers leverage on homes, especially those that are un-renovated or specifically renovated that may not appeal to all buyers.
+Inventory is still high, offering buyers leverage on homes, especially those that are un-renovated or specifically renovated which may not appeal to all buyers.
 Interest rates are still low and will likely rise moderately before the end of the year.
 There is still negotiability and reduced or non-peak prices on many homes.
 Not every segment of the market is active with properly priced properties flying off the shelf.
 There are certain locations not considered ‘prime’ or apartment categories that have continued to suffer losses without much of a recovery.
 New development concessions have begun to wane and will likely be eliminated as we enter the fall market.
 Lastly, with buyers returning from their summer away, especially in the high-end, and foreign buyers re-entering the market, competition could increase as the year progresses.

 Now more than ever it is important to have an excellent, experienced broker representing you in your purchase.
 If you would like to discuss your goals and options this summer, we would be happy to help.
-Click here to contact us.